ExpediaGroup/pitchfork/docs/installation/configuration-options.md

 | PITCHFORK_FORWARDERS_HAYSTACK_KAFKA_ENABLED           | false              | If enabled Pitchfork will forward spans to a Kafka broker                                     |
 | PITCHFORK_FORWARDERS_HAYSTACK_KAFKA_BOOTSTRAP_SERVERS | kafka-service:9092 | A list of host/port pairs to use for establishing the initial connection to the Kafka cluster |
 | PITCHFORK_FORWARDERS_HAYSTACK_KAFKA_TOPIC             | proto-spans        | The name of the Kafka topic where the spans will be submitted to                              |

+You can further tune the producer by overriding other [Kafka producer properties](https://kafka.apache.org/documentation/#producerconfigs).
+To do so just use the prefix `PITCHFORK_FORWARDERS_HAYSTACK_KAFKA_OVERRIDES` followed by the name (all uppercase snake case) of the property you want to override.

+For example, to set `retries=2` simply define a property with the name `PITCHFORK_FORWARDERS_HAYSTACK_KAFKA_OVERRIDES_RETRIES=2`

 ### Kinesis